SitRep: U.S. Warships on Alert; Taliban Rip Through Afghan Forces

 Set sail.
 Meanwhile, the USS Ronald Reagan, a 100,000-ton nuclear powered aircraft carrier, is currently patrolling the waters east of the Korean peninsula conducting exercises with 40 other warships from the United States and South Korea.

 Long war stays long.
 American troops in Iraq and Syria are staying in place in the wake of the fall of Mosul and Raqqa, as the Pentagon draws up plans for what comes next.
-In Syria, the looming demise of Islamic State as a landowning power raises questions about the future of U.S. involvement, however.
+In Syria, the looming demise of the Islamic State as a landowning power raises questions about the future of U.S. involvement, however.

 “There’s absolutely a debate about it,” one former military officer told FP’s Paul McLeary and Dan De Luce.
 “There really is no diplomatic way ahead yet.
 The military doesn’t want to take on that role without a diplomatic plan.”
 Another current officer said that plans are being drawn up for the next phase of the fight, but the endgame remains uncertain.
 “We’re planning for the next phase in the Middle Euphrates Valley, but there’s no timeline for when that ends,” the officer said.

-The Wall Street Journal points out that the loss of territory also means that ISIS is losing revenue, as it also loses the ability to tax and extort locals.
+The Wall Street Journal points out that the loss of territory also means that the Islamic State is losing revenue, as it also loses the ability to tax and extort locals.

 Iran stepping up missile program.
 From Reuters: “Iran’s elite Islamic Revolutionary Guards (IRGC) said on Thursday its ballistic missile program would accelerate despite U.S. and European Union pressure to suspend it.”
-The IRGC used the official Tasnim to issue a statement saying, “Iran’s ballistic missile programme will expand and it will continue with more speed in reaction to Trump’s hostile approach.”
+The IRGC used the official Tasnim news agency to issue a statement saying, “Iran’s ballistic missile programme will expand and it will continue with more speed in reaction to Trump’s hostile approach.”

 Rex on the road.
-Secretary of State Rex Tillerson is heading to India, writes FP’s Emily Tamkin and Robbie Gramer, who preview his upcoming trip to the longtime U.S. ally and criticisms of China.
+U.S. Secretary of State Rex Tillerson is heading to India, writes FP’s Emily Tamkin and Robbie Gramer, who preview his upcoming trip to the longtime U.S. ally and his criticisms of China.

 President Pence.
-To a growing number of allies and partners around the world, VP Mike Pence has emerged as a steady and quiet counterpart to president Trump’s bombastic, misleading, unpredictable, and factually-challenged outbursts, a group of international diplomats tell FP’s Emily Tamkin.
-More: “FP spoke and corresponded with eleven diplomats based in Washington, D.C., and found a consistent theme: Pence’s office was often the go-to place for some foreign governments hoping to get their message across to the administration.”
+To a growing number of allies and partners around the world, VP Mike Pence has emerged as a steady and quiet counterpart to President Donald Trump’s bombastic, misleading, unpredictable, and factually- challenged outbursts, a group of international diplomats tell FP’s Emily Tamkin.
+More: “FP spoke and corresponded with 11 diplomats based in Washington, D.C., and found a consistent theme: Pence’s office was often the go-to place for some foreign governments hoping to get their message across to the administration.”

 Welcome to SitRep.
 As always, please send any tips, thoughts or national security events to paul.mcleary@foreignpolicy.com or via Twitter: @paulmcleary.